Dynamic Distortions of Quasi-2D Ruddlesden-Popper Perovskites at Elevated Temperatures: Influence on Thermal and

-To probe the nature of the phase transitions observed in the thermal properties of Fig.~\ref{fig:thermal} and differentiate the underlying structural changes in BA$_2$PbI$_4$ and PEA$_2$PbI$_4$, we carried out molecular dynamics (MD) simulations of both materials at constant temperature and pressure, as well as under slow heating conditions.
+To probe the nature of the phase transitions observed in the thermal properties of Fig.~\ref{fig:thermal} and differentiate the underlying structural changes in BA$_2$PbI$_4$ and PEA$_2$PbI$_4$, we carried out molecular dynamics (MD) simulations of both materials at constant temperature and pressure, as well as under slow heating conditions (heating rate of $3\,\text{K/ps}$).
+We note that this finite heating rate is still fast as compared to experimental conditions and, as previously demonstrated in Ref.~\citenum{Bokdam:jpcc21}, leads to an overestimation of the phase transition temperature.
 The interatomic potentials were created using a state-of-the-art \textit{on-the-fly} machine learning approach~\cite{Jinnouchi:prl19}.
 This method has near DFT accuracy and the clear advantage that it also captures the anharmonic effects related to the conformational changes of the molecules at elevated temperatures~\cite{Bokdam:jpcc21,Lahnsteiner:prb22}.
 The resulting crystal dynamics at 300\,K are shown in supplementary movies 1 \&{} 2.
 For clarity, we removed the fast oscillations above 100\,cm$^{-1}$ from the trajectory by computing a running average with a window size of 333\,fs.
 The typical tilting and rotation pattern of the PbI$_6$ octahedra in the structures of Fig.~\ref{fig:structures}(a) and (b) are retained at 300\,K. The BA molecules allow for tilts of the octahedra away from the direction orthogonal to the perovskite plane, but show (on time-average) no rotations in this plane.
 The opposite occurs for PEA$_2$PbI$_4$, where no tilts, but alternating in-plane clockwise and counter-clockwise rotations of the octahedra are apparent.
 Contrary to MAPbI$_3$ where the ammonium group is able to attain different orientations depending on temperature, in BA$_2$PbI$_4$ and PEA$_2$PbI$_4$ the ammonium group is immobilized with respect to the Pb-I framework.